w3f/polkadot-wiki/docs/learn/learn-phragmen.md

 2. Balancedness, and
 3. Local Optimality - The least stake backing of _A_ is higher than the highest score among unelected candidates

-If the partial solution passes the tests, then it replaces the current solution as the tentative winner.
+If the tentative solution passes the tests, then it replaces the current solution as the tentative winner.
 The official winning solution is declared at the end of the election window.

 A powerful feature of this algorithm is the fact that both its approximation guarantee for maximin support and the above checks passing can be efficiently verified in linear time.
 This allows for a more scalable solution for secure and proportional committee elections.
 While `seqPhragmen` also has a notion of score for unelected candidates, `Phragmms` can be seen as a natural complication of the `seqPhragmen` algorithm, where `Phragmms` always grants higher score values to candidates and thus inserts them with higher support values.